 The tradition goes that you color the first eye of the Daruma Doll when you set a goal or wish, and color in the second eye once the wish is realized.

-The kanji (Chinese character) on the Daruma has been 夢 (“yume” = dream) the last two years, but this year’s kanji is 和 (“wa” = peace / harmony).
+The kanji (Chinese character) on the Daruma has been 夢 (“yume” = dream) in 2017 and 2018.
+The kanji 和 (“wa” = peace / harmony) was selected as the theme kanji for 2019.
 The kanji calligraphy on the T-shirt was written by our club member, Kei Nagara.
+The theme kanji for 2020 is 輝 (“kagayaku” shine / glow).
+The kanji in calligraphy was written by our club member, Hyangri Bae.

 If you volunteer at Japan Week for four hours or more, you will receive a complimentary T-shirt.
 Otherwise, anyone can purchase the T-shirt at the Bldg.
 L-Lobby on the Japan Week festival Saturday.
 Please show your support by purchasing a T-shirt.
 All proceeds benefit future Japan Week activities.